 Problem: Applying a theme did not change all selected

-The theme did not have a Master for the layouts that those slides used.
-For example, older themes and presentations do not include section header masters, because those are new to PowerPoint 2010.
+The theme's Masters did not include the layout that those slides used.
+For example, older themes and presentations do not include section header masters, because those were introduced in PowerPoint 2010.

-Solution: Create your own new Master for the layouts that are missing.
+Solution: Create your own new layouts for the ones that are missing.